offbynull/actors/README.md

 #### Raft Example

 [Raft](examples/src/main/java/com/offbynull/peernetic/examples/raft) is an implementation of the Raft distributed consensus algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Raft_(computer_science)): *Raft is a consensus algorithm designed as an alternative to Paxos.
-It was meant to be more understandable than Paxos by means of separation of logic, but it is also formally proven safe and offers some new features.[1]
+It was meant to be more understandable than Paxos by means of separation of logic, but it is also formally proven safe and offers some new features.
 Raft offers a generic way to distribute a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transitions.*

 Realtime Raft examples require user input.
 When the example starts, a console-like window is presented.
 The following sequence of commands will create a 5-node Raft cluster and bring it online.
 Note that node 5 is the client that's reading from and writing to the cluster, while all other nodes (0 to 4) are Raft servers.